 Grown across the bay and closer to the Atlantic Ocean, our Crab Islands have a slightly saltier and richer taste.
 These oysters are characterized by having a longer, thinner shell and are grown on the firm, sandy bottom of their dwelling.
 Crab Island Oysters are usually plump all year round, due to their close proximity to the Little Egg Harbor inlet.
 This variety also grows faster and as a result, they are generally only 12 to 18 months old by the time they are harvested.

-Our Retail Market will reopen for the Season on Thursday, April 19, 2018.
+Our Fish Market will reopen for the Season on Thursday, April 19, 2018.

 fresh For Your Table

 We love seafood and are committed to finding the freshest South Jersey has to offer.
 We harvest our own clams and oysters and while we try to keep our fish local there's just some things that are worth the overnight flight - Salmon we are looking at you - providing our customers (and us!) with the freshest product available.